Types of cyber attacks

 Preventing Cyber Attacks

-Cyber attacks can be prevented by adopting a multi-layered defence strategy that combines strong passwords, software updates, awareness of social engineering tactics, and secure browsing habits.
+Cyber attacks are distressing, but in many cases they can be prevented by adopting a multi-layered defence strategy that combines strong passwords, software updates, awareness of social engineering tactics, and secure browsing habits.

 Secure your network infrastructure with firewalls, intrusion detection systems (IDS), and other security measures to monitor for suspicious activity and block potential attacks.
 Educate your employees about cybersecurity best practices, including training them to identify phishing attempts, avoid social engineering tactics, and handle sensitive information securely.